tud-mchen6/ESM_assignment/README.md

 Assume we are modelling three countries: Germany, Switzerland and Italy.
 Each country has certain amount of available land for renewables with different capacity factors.

-**Step 1.** Run model 2 as it sits now and plot the nodal shadow prices.
+**Step 1.** Run model 2 as it sits now.
+In this setting, no transmission capacity between countries is allowed, and it is also not possible to have any storage technology.
+Observe the capacity of different technologies as well as the dispatch plots in each country.
-1. Are they different?
-Why / why not?

-**Step 2.** Change one parameter in the model or add one technology at one specific node to make the nodal shadow prices equivalent to each other.
-1. What did you do?
-Why would that work?
-2. Can you think of at least 3 ways to make it happen?
-3. Which one of them are the best in a real-world case, in your opinion, and why?
+1. What do you think of the efficiency of resource utilisation?
+Why?

+**Step 2.** Remove the limit of maximum transmission capacity for each transmission link and rerun the model.
+Observe the capacity and dispatch plots again.
+1. What has changed in terms of technology capacities?
+Why do you think the model makes this choice?
+2. What exactly happens as shown in the dispatch plot (where is importing, where is exporting, and when is that happening)?

+**Step 3.** Remove the limit of maximum storage (in this case, battery) capacity and rerun the model.
+Observe the capacity and dispatch plots again.
+1. What has changed in terms of technology capacities?
+Why do you think the model makes this choice?
+2. Could you give an overview of the effects of transmission and storage technologies in the whole energy system (especially with a high renewables share)?